I’m no literary snob. I live and breathe genre fiction for the most part.

 I have spent a ton of time working on the Forever✱Notes methodology.
 I keep revising, revising, revising my system and my linking and my daily note template.
 I try so hard not to blog about blogging, or blog about journaling.
 But I think about it a lot and I’m being better about using this tool, lately.

 My comment here is that this specific way of journaling can help me to revisit what I have already written.
-In that line of thinking, I’m considering the One Sentence summary of my day, and putting it at the top of the note as something to think about as I add consecutive days, per note.
+Even when it’s not top of mind it can come back around.

 At the same time, getting too fussy can be overwhelming, and overwhelm leads to me quitting things.
 My daily note template reminds me of some of the decorative layouts I looked at when I was more actively doing the Bullet Journal method with paper and pen.